SEO Glossary

 Search Engine Glossary – T

 Traffic: Traffic is a defining part of SEO.
-It is the term used to discuss how many visitors a website receives.
-It is often spoken about when people discuss how well a site performs.
+It refers to the number of visitors a website receives and is often discussed when people discuss a site’s performance.

 Search Engine Glossary – U